How to test your keyboard layout — touch and desktop

 Loading your keyboard into the native Keyman apps

-Finally, you can also install your keyboard layout directly into Keyman for iPhone and iPad or Keyman for Android by clicking the Install Keyboard into native Keyman button on the test page on your device.
-You do need to have the app installed before clicking the button, of course.
+Finally, you can also install your keyboard layout directly into Keyman for Android or Keyman for iPhone and iPad by clicking the Add keyboard to Keyman for Android button or Add keyboard to Keyman for iOS button on the test page on your device.

 Now your keyboard layout is installed and available in the Keyman App, and if you have the Keyman version with the system keyboard support installed, across all apps.

-You can test multiple keyboards just by clicking Test KeymanWeb Keyboard in each keyboard editor.
+You can test multiple keyboards just by clicking Test Keyboard on web in each keyboard editor.

 Other articles on developing touch layouts: